 It is a classical fact that the endomorphism ring of an ordinary elliptic curve over a finite field is isomorphic to an imaginary quadratic order~$\O$.
 The order $\O$ is necessarily contained in the maximal order $\O_K$ of its fraction field~$K$, but we quite often have $\O\subsetneq\O_K$.
 As most textbooks on algebraic number theory focus on maximal orders, we first develop some useful tools for working with non-maximal orders.
 To simplify the presentation, we work throughout with fields of discriminant $d_K<-4$, ensuring that we always have the unit groups $\O^*=\O_K^*=\{\pm1\}$.
 We use $\inkron{d_K}{p}$ to denote the Kronecker symbol, which is~$-1, 0$, or $1$ as the prime $p$ splits, ramifies, or remains inert in $K$ (respectively).

-Let $\O$ be a (not-necessarily maximal) order in a quadratic field $K$ of discriminant $d_K<-4$.
+Let $\O$ be a (not necessarily maximal) order in a quadratic field $K$ of discriminant $d_K<-4$.
 Let $N$ be a positive integer prime to the conductor $u=\idx{\O_K}{\O}$.
 The order $R = \Z + N\O$ has index~$N$ in $\O$, and its ideal class group $\Pic(R)$ is an extension of $\Pic(\O)$.
 More precisely, as in~\cite[Thm.~6.7]{Stevenhagen:NumberRings}, there is an exact sequence

 where $\varphi$ maps the class $[I]$ to the class $[I\O]$.
 For $R$-ideals prime to~$uN$, the underlying map $I\mapsto I\O$ preserves `norms', that is, $\idx{R}{I}=\idx{\O}{I\O}$, as in~\cite[Prop.~7.20]{Cox:ComplexMultiplication}.
 We have a particular interest in the kernel of the map $\varphi$.